 The cover design of MGTC's Annual Report 2024, themed "Catalysing Green Solutions," visually embodies the agency's mission and achievements in advancing sustainable practices.
-The illustrations highlight a diverse range of green initiatives-such as solar panels, electric vehicles, recycling, renewable energy, and more-demonstrating MGTC's holistic approach to environmental stewardship.
+The illustrations highlight a diverse range of green initiatives-such as electric vehicles, recycling, renewable energy, and more-demonstrating MGTC's holistic approach to environmental stewardship.
 The featured icons represent key areas where MGTC has made measurable impacts, directly referencing the success stories showcased in the report.
-These include advancements in clean energy adoption, green businesses, successful partnerships for carbon reduction, the promotion of sustainable mobility, among others.
+These include advancements in areas such as clean energy adoption, green businesses, successful partnerships for carbon reduction, and sustainable mobility.